 If there is added value in your product, customers might accept a higher price.
 There are some potential ways to benefit the customer more.

-- Brand your product: Many customers are willing to spend more money on a brand name that they know and feel like they can trust.
+- Brand your product: Many customers are willing to spend more money on a brand name that they know and feel they can trust.

 - Set a trend: If your product is gizmo or fashion, market accordingly and consider corporate with influencers that can arise a word-of-mouth transmission to your target demographic.